AlexandrGraschenkov/LiquidTransition/README.md

 - You have more easy control on timing function `transtion.timing`
 - You don't need to write boiletplate code for backward animation (**less code by 2 times**)
 - You can animate not animatable properties (like `cornerRadius` or watewer you want, look at `transtion.addCustomAnimation(...)`)
+- If you have complex prepare for transition, by enabling `self.interactive.enableSmoothInteractive` you can resolve 'jump' percent animation

 #### Customization